Herod the Great: Architectural achievements

 Herod's most famous and ambitious project was the expansion of the Second Temple in Jerusalem which was undertaken so that he would "have a capital city worthy of his dignity and grandeur", and with this reconstruction, Herod hoped to gain more support from the Jews.
 Recent findings suggest that the Temple Mount walls and Robinson's Arch may not have been completed until at least 20 years after his death, during the reign of Herod Agrippa II.

 In the 18th year of his reign (20–19 BCE), Herod rebuilt the Temple on "a more magnificent scale".
 Although work on out-buildings and courts continued for another 80 years, the new Temple was finished in a year and a half.
 To comply with religious law, Herod employed 1,000 priests as masons and carpenters in the rebuilding.
 The finished temple, which was destroyed in 70 CE, is sometimes referred to as Herod's Temple.
 Today, only the four retaining walls remain standing, including the Western Wall.
 These walls created a flat platform (the Temple Mount) upon which the Temple was then constructed.

 Herod's other achievements include the development of water supplies for Jerusalem, building fortresses such as Masada and Herodium, and founding new cities such as Caesarea Maritima and the enclosures of Cave of the Patriarchs and Mamre in Hebron.
 He and Cleopatra owned a monopoly over the extraction of asphalt from the Dead Sea, which was used in shipbuilding.
 He leased copper mines on Cyprus from the Roman emperor.

 New Testament references

-Massacre of the Innocents, 10th century depiction.
+Massacre of the Innocents, 10th century Codex Egberti.
 Herod on the left.